eduMFA/eduMFA/doc/index.rst

 ######################
-Welcome to privacyIDEA
+Welcome to eduMFA
 ######################

-privacyIDEA is a modular authentication system.
+eduMFA is a modular authentication system.
-Using privacyIDEA you can enhance your existing applications like :ref:`local login <pam_plugin>`,
+Using eduMFA you can enhance your existing applications like :ref:`local login <pam_plugin>`,
 :ref:`VPN <freeradius>`,
 :ref:`remote access <freeradius>`,